ugniusnor/Space-terrain/readme.md

 <li> Still working on this, but the start page should show the highest score (saved in local memory)
 </ul>

+## In the future

+<li> I'd love to add some kind of shooting mechanism
+<li> Some kind of buff system can be created
+<li> Making design resposinve and usable on mobile?

 ## Game can be seen at:

 <a> https://ugniusnor.github.io/space-terrains/